VroumBot/states-generator/README.md

 ### Quick start

-Run this locally to quickly generate custom starting States to test your simulations and strategy on various environments.
+Run this locally to quickly generate custom starting States to **test your simulations and strategy** on various environments.

 It should look like this:

 ![Screenshot of the generator](misc/screenshot.png)

+### Output

+When you're done, click on Export to JSON.
+This will download a `state.stat.json file`.
+Open it and check everything is alright (and edit some values if needed).
+See example [here](misc/state.stat.json).

+You can now remove the `.json`.
+You're left with a `.stat` file that you can use directly in your timeline generation program!

 ### More details